vinberg88/vinberg88/README.md

 ---

-NEWS FOR WSL.
+<center>NEWS FOR WSL.
 Will build so all WSL image have there own WSL page.
-This will take some time =)
+This will take some time =)</center>

-Rebulding WSL project so all Linux distros will have there own repo via GitHUB and desktop is installd - EASY SETUP AND USE.
+Rebulding WSL -  Project so all Linux distros will have there own repo via GitHUB page - WSL - EASY SETUP.

-New - REDHAT AND KDE, GNOME AND MATE - https://github.com/vinberg88/redhat

 POP!_OS 24.04 LTS for WSL - https://github.com/vinberg88/pop-os-wsl